nestorsaiz/morgani-et-al_2018/README.md

 This is the README file for the morgani-et-al_2018 repository associated with the article by Morgani _et al._, _A Sprouty4 reporter to monitor FGF/ERK signaling activity in ESC and mice_ **Developmental Biology** _(in press)_ [insert link here]

-This repository contains the R scripts used to clean, transform and analyze the data, as well as the code to generate all plots in the article.
-All raw data tables, corrected data tables, original microscopy images and segmentation files can be found in Figshare [insert link]
+This repository contains the corrected data tables for all preimplantation embryos analyzed in the study, the R scripts used to clean, transform and analyze the data, as well as the code to generate all plots in the article.
+All raw data tables, corrected data tables (also), original microscopy images and segmentation files can be found in Figshare [insert link]

 ## Files included

+Folders

+* cor_files_ns: corrected data tables for all individual embryos analyzed by Nestor Saiz.
+* cor_files_vg: corrected data tables for all individual embryos analyzed by Vidur Garg.

 Data tables